 <into the Nissan Silvia / 200sx / 180sx / 240sx with the SR20 engine>

-Pretty much everything between the two gearbox conversions are the same; both use Australian made 1-piece full-face thick CNC machine billet alloy adapter plates, both uses 3-piece multi-adjustable CNC machine billet cross members, both are engineered for the S13/S14 chassis and both have a kit engineered specifically for the S15 (you can thank the owner of Alpha Omega for owning an S15 and wanting an S15-specific kit), both gearboxes in the same years are the same internally so same gears, same synchros, same strength, we’ve made it so that both Z32GCK and the R33GCK-Factory will fit single, twin, triple and quad plate clutches, the output shafts are the same…
+Pretty much everything between the two gearbox conversions are the same; both use Australian made 1-piece full-face thick CNC machine billet alloy adapter plates, both uses 3-piece multi-adjustable CNC machine billet cross members, both are engineered for the S13/S14 chassis and both have a kit engineered specifically for the S15 (the owner of Alpha Omega has an S15 and wanted an S15-specific kit), both gearboxes in the same years are the same internally so same gears, same synchros, same strength, we’ve made it so that both Z32GCK and the R33GCK-Factory will fit single, twin, triple and quad plate clutches, the output shafts are the same…

-… the tangible difference is in the shifter setup, and the knock on effect of the entire conversion.
+…the tangible difference is in the shifter setup, and the knock on effect on the entire gearbox conversion.

 10 years of Z32 gearbox conversions and there have been absolutely zero failures to date.
 None whatsoever.
 We are extremely proud! =)

 The only real complaint of the Z32 Gearbox Conversion Kit is the shifter.
 When using the Z32 gearbox there was this seesaw conundrum:

 - Pleasant shifter position = unpleasant shifter feel + no need to cut metal